 Badly ruptured discs may press against spinal nerves extending into both sides of your body, causing severe pain to radiate down both legs.
 Although uncommon, a serious herniated disc that does not get the ruptured disc surgery it needs can markedly weaken lower extremity muscles and even cause bladder/bowel incontinence (cauda equina syndrome)

-Ruptured Disc Treatment
+Nonsurgical Herniated Disc Treatment Options

 Following evaluation of their herniated disc by a ruptured disc doctor, patients may qualify for nonsurgical therapies such as:

-Epidural Steroid Injections to treat Herniated Discs
+Epidural Steroid Injections to Treat Herniated Discs

 Nerve blocks (anesthetic shots) provide pain relief from a herniated disc by blocking nerve transmissions emitted by the disc.
 Epidural steroid injections may also be steroid or cortisone shots injected into painful tissues to reduce pain, inflammation and stiffness.
 These injections temporarily alleviate herniated disc discomfort and may need repeated several times a year.

-Ruptured Disc Surgery
+Surgical Options: Ruptured Disc Surgery

 In most cases, nonsurgical ruptured disc treatment controls progression of a herniated disc.
 When bulging discs worsen and interfere with your ability to work or perform normal daily activities, a ruptured disc doctor may recommend one of two surgeries: a microdiscectomy or a lumbar decompression surgery.